81 Main St, Plympton, MA 02367, USA

 Some of the trees growing here include maples, oaks, pines, holly.
 There are some hemlocks and beeches over 100 years old, plus some very impressive birch trees.
 In season, there’s plenty of fern and sweet pepper bush.
 In addition to hardwood forest, there are also wetlands, vernal pools and a small pond.

 This property is located within the watershed of Jones River Brook.
-A headwater to the Jones River, this stream originates in wetlands upstream.
-It flows west, then north, then east through Plympton and Kingston before emptying into the Jones River just downstream of its confluence with Pine Brook.
+A headwater to the Jones River, it originates in wetlands upstream and flows west, then north, then east through Plympton and Kingston before emptying into the Jones River just downstream of its confluence with Pine Brook.

 The Jones River finds it source at Silver Lake, and extends for 7.5 miles through the town of Kingston.
 Follow the Jones River Watershed Association for more information.